prycegood/hybrid_Astar_Avride_Assignment/README.md

 # Hybrid A* Path Planner Test Assignment

 Hi!
 Everything you need to run and view my work should be in here.
-I have included the deliverables you asked for: A gitgub repo, an mcap file visualization, and a performance report.
+I have created each deliverable you asked for: A gitgub repo, an mcap file visualization, and a performance report.
 Please play around with creating and using your own occupancy grid in my main.cpp file.
 I had a great time with the project!

 I am excited to hear feedback, and I am looking forward to chatting again soon.